nvi-inc/fs-vgos/fs-vgos.md

 % KPGO
 % October 2016

-These notes cover basic procedures for running VGOS experiment operations with the FS.
+These notes cover basic procedures for running VGOS experiment operations with the Field System (FS).
 They are described in a logical order for the tasks that need to be completed.
 If another order of operations make more sense for some locale that is fine of course.

 A basic assumption is that all the equipment is already up and running.
 The procedures check this and refer to the appendix for